By Green Dog Pet Supply

 On July 4th day:

-– Offer dogs something new and exciting to chew on that night – chewing often helps dogs deal with stress and gives them something to distract them from the strange noises.
-Another wonderful tool is the LickiMat, a textured rubber mat that you can smear soft things on (peanut butter, applesauce, yogurt, canned dog food, etc) and they can lick it off.
+– Offer dogs something new and exciting to chew or lick on that night – chewing often helps dogs deal with stress and gives them something to distract them from the strange noises. — Other wonderful tools are various forms of Licking Mats, textured rubber mats that you can smear soft things on (peanut butter, applesauce, yogurt, canned dog food, etc) and they can lick it off.
 Licking can be very soothing for dogs.
+We have loads of different designs

 – Close the blinds and do what you can to minimize the intensity of the stimulus.
 Turning on some white noise or music, a movie on the TV, or even the clothes dryer or a dishwasher that they’re already used to hearing all the time can be helpful to drown out the fireworks noise.
 (Be careful about the stereo and TV that they’re not broadcasting fireworks noises themselves!)
 There are even recordings out there that are designed to calm dogs, such as “Through A Dogs Ear” CD’s for soothing any animal – available on iTunes.
 Let us know if you try them and whether it makes a difference.